 Please report problems

-By taking the time to report problems, you can help us to find issues which need to be dealt with in turn making the service better for you and others.
+By taking the time to report problems, you can help us to fix issues in turn making the service better for you and others.
 Please include as much detail as possible so that we can reproduce the problems.

 May 24 2018 - Linux software agents were being removed